Losing your job or getting fired

 Whatever happened, listen to the manager’s instructions.
-They may want you leave right away.
+They may want you to leave right away.
 They may want you to pick up your things and say goodbye to your coworkers.
 Do not cry, yell, or act angry.
 Try to stay calm.

 File for unemployment benefits

 If you can, file for unemployment benefits right away.
 Unemployment benefits are the money the government gives you after you lose your job.
 Most states will pay unemployment benefits for up to 26 weeks.
 They will not pay your full salary amount.

 You are eligible for unemployment benefits if you are: